jaapvandervelde/treewalker/docs/queries.md

 ## Running Queries

-There is an [explanation of the commandline options for running queries](../configuration/#queries) in the Configuration and CLI section.
+There is an [explanation of the command-line options for running queries](../configuration/#queries) in the Configuration and CLI section.
 This section goes into a bit more detail on how to construct queries and how to get the most out of the file system database.

 ### CLI Queries